-502.4-1.
-The Office shall have authority over matters relating to the interpretation and enforcement of this law as set out within this law.
-The Tribe's judicial system shall have exclusive jurisdiction over all other matters relating to the interpretation and enforcement of this law.

-502.4-2.
-The Office and the Tribe's judicial system shall have jurisdiction over all parties to any contract, subcontract, or compliance agreement to which this law applies, as well as jurisdiction over all subcontractors, employees, or other entities working with, for, or on behalf of such a party in fulfilling such contract, subcontract or compliance agreement.
+- 502.4-1.
+The Indian Preference Office shall have authority over matters relating to the interpretationimplement, monitor, and enforcement of enforce this law as set out within this law and other applicable laws and policies relating to Indian preference. - 166 502.4-2.
+The Tribe's judicial system Trial Court shall have exclusive jurisdiction over all other matters relating related to the interpretation and enforcement of this law. - 168 502.4-23.
+The Indian Preference Office and the Tribe's judicial system Trial Court shall have jurisdiction over all parties to any contract, subcontract, or compliance agreement to which this - law applies, as well as jurisdiction over all subcontractors, employees, or other entities working - with, for, or on behalf of such a party in fulfilling such contract, subcontract or compliance agreement.